tuemerkan/fal-local/README.md

-# fal-ui
+# fal-local

 A clean, modern interface for generating images and videos with FAL AI models.
 Built for privacy and local-first workflow - no accounts, no databases.

-## What is fal-ui?
+## What is fal-local?

-fal-ui is a web application that lets you:
+fal-local is a web application that lets you:

 - **Generate AI images and videos** using 100+ FAL AI models
 - **Browse and experiment** with different models and parameters